syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/System-Requirements.md

 * Hard disk: up to 1.5 GB of available space may be required.
 However, 250 MB free space is required in boot drive even if you are installing the setup in other drive.

 ### Development Environment
-Please find the system requirements for Xamarin platform in the following link.
+Please find the recommended development environment for Xamarin platform in the following link.

 [https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/requirements](https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/requirements)